ArchetypalTech/mud-pie/README.md

-# Blended APP
+# Blended MUD App's

 For more details you can check the [Building a Blended App](https://docs.fluentlabs.xyz/learn/developer-guides/building-a-blended-app) tutorial.

-We are using this as a basis for a ZORG interop.
+We are using this as a basis for a `p23` interop.
+A `p23` interop is itself a `mud-pie`.

+A `mud-pie` is a MUD project that can work in a Blended environment. (that's why a `p23` is a `mud-pie`. duh, it's blended)

-ZORG as it stands in regard to Fluent deployments is a monorepo and the framework is based on MUD from Lattice.
+`p23` as it stands in regard to Fluent deployments is a monorepo and the framework is based on MUD from Lattice.

 We leverage `anvil` to build the ABI's for the contracts and to handle the deployment to a given chain.